FreeFly19/JJRC-H36-arduino-rc/README.md

 ## Drones supported

+To change the drone selected, edit the selectProtocol() method in nRF24_multipro.ino and replace PROTO_E010 with the drone enum, found at the top of the file, of your choice;

 	- WLToys V2x2, JXD JD38x, JD39x, JJRC H6C, Yizhan Tarantula X6
 	- EAchine CG023, CG032, 3D X4
 	- Cheerson CX-10 blue board, newer red board, CX-10A, CX-10C, Floureon FX-10, CX-Stars (todo: add DM007 variant)